AliceO2Group/AliceO2/Detectors/ITSMFT/MFT/reconstruction/include/MFTReconstruction/devices/README.md

+MFT reconstruction headers

 Header files for the reconstruction devices: the task processor is using a template which can be "FindHits" or "FindTracks", for instance.